The Chorley & District Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on The Chorley & District Building Society’s changes.
-While utilising this technology is not a prerequisite for The Chorley & District Building Society , demonstrating you can remain up to date with The Chorley & District Building Society’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel status.
+This software facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on The Chorley & District Building Society’s changes.
+Notwithstanding that utilising COMPLETIONmonitor is not a prerequisite for The Chorley & District Building Society , demonstrating you can remain up to date with The Chorley & District Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your firm’s panel standing.

-The system creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, leads to a PII saving.
+The software generates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by The Chorley & District Building Society